SmolPadok/vorpraktikum-c-project/README.md

-# vorpraktikum-c-project
+# Vorpraktikum C Project - Quiz
- A simple quiz software written in C for my vorpraktikum project.
+ A simple quiz application written in C for my vorpraktikum project.